CTSRD-CHERI/cheribuild/README.md

 ## Building GDB

-You can also build a [version of GDB that understands CHERI capabilities](https://github.com/bsdjhb/gdb/tree/mips_cheri-8.0.1) either as a binary for the host (`cheribuild.py gdb-native`) to debug coredumps or as a gues binary to use for live debugging in CheriBSD (`cheribuild.py gdb-mips64-hybrid` for MIPS and `cheribuild.py gdb-riscv64-hybrid` for RISC-V).
+You can also build a [version of GDB that understands CHERI capabilities](https://github.com/CTSRD-CHERI/gdb) either as a binary for the host (`cheribuild.py gdb-native`) to debug coredumps or as a guest binary to use for live debugging in CheriBSD (`cheribuild.py gdb-morello-purecap` for Morello and `cheribuild.py gdb-riscv64-purecap` for RISC-V).
 The guest binary will be installed in `usr/local/bin/gdb` under your CheriBSD rootfs and will be included when you build a new disk image (`cheribuild.py disk-image-<arch>`).
 The native GDB will be installed to your SDK binary directory (`~/cheri/sdk/bin` by default).